CHTC/chtc-website-source/_uw-research-computing/configure-ssh.md

 ---

 This guide describes
-* how to authenticate with Duo when logging into CHTC's HTC and HPC systems
 * how to set your login (SSH) configuration to “reuse” a two-factor authenticated connection over a certain period of time.
 * terminals and applications that are known to support persistent connections

-## Authentication with Duo

-As of December 2022, accessing CHTC resources now requires two-factor authentication.
-The first “factor” uses your NetID password (or SSH keys) and the second “factor” is authentication using Duo, via either a Duo fob or the Duo app.

-See the following video for an demonstration of two-factor authentication with Duo when logging into CHTC:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/J-wxsrQ3v04" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Re-Using SSH Connections